-Quite possibly, the hardest thing about CPAP therapy is the adjustment to the new mask.
-I found when I started, and I would rip the mask off every night around 3 AM because I felt like I was “choking on air,” and it was no longer comfortable.
+Learning how to get used to CPAP is a process that can be both taxing and incredibly rewarding.
+When I first started CPAP, I found that I would rip the mask off every night around 3 AM because I felt like I was “choking on air” and it was no longer comfortable.

 In this situation, my therapy pressure increased, mostly because of my sleeping position causing my mask to leak.
 So I would take it off.
 I was able to get past this by wearing my mask casually.
 I would wear it around the house, and this helped to normalize the newness of the CPAP mask for me.
 Ultimately, you’ll ease into therapy if you can find a way to make it seem like a normal part of your routine, and wearing the mask when you’re awake is a good way to start.